Helping Johnny Make Sense of Privacy Policies with LLMs: Discussion

-PRISMe positively influenced \textbf{awareness} across all user profiles, with \textit{Targeted Explorers} showing the least change, which we attribute to their pre-existing knowledge. \textit{Novice Explorers} and \new{\textit{Minimalistic Users}} gain an improved understanding, countering privacy misconceptions.
-PRISMe encourages \textbf{reflection} especially for \textit{Balanced Explorers}.
-It prompts them to engage with privacy issues more deeply by reminding about them and triggering \textbf{emotional responses}.
-An interesting avenue for future work is to investigate to what extent our always-displayed initial smiley raises awareness or dulls it over longer time periods.
+PRISMe raised participants' self-reported awareness across all profiles, with \textit{Targeted Explorers} showing the least change, which we attribute to their pre-existing knowledge. \textit{Novice Explorers} and \new{\textit{Minimalistic Users}} gain an improved understanding, countering privacy misconceptions.
+PRISMe encourages reflection especially for \textit{Balanced Explorers}.
+It prompts them to engage with privacy issues more deeply by reminding about them and triggering emotional responses.
+These findings suggest that awareness effects are not uniform but mediated by users’ prior knowledge and interaction style.
+Future work could investigate to what extent our always-displayed initial smiley raises awareness or dulls it over longer time periods. \VF{ A longitudinal study would help clarify how much of the observed awareness increase is attributable to the lab setting and whether such effects are sustained.
+This could be measured by multiple awareness tests over the duration of such a study.
+Since privacy was a primary task in our user study but is typically a secondary concern in everyday browsing, real-world awareness effects may be weaker.
+Evaluating PRISMe during naturalistic browsing routines would therefore provide more ecologically valid insights. }

-One potential risk that could occur in practise is over-reliance on the tool’s assessments, which mitigates awareness by users feeling protected~\cite{schaub2016watching}.
-The convincing nature of LLM outputs may mislead users into making inconsistent misguided judgments~\cite{krugel2023chatgpt}.
-As such, future tools should \textbf{manage expectations} and balance the persuasive nature of LLM outputs with mechanisms that encourage \textbf{critical thinking}, such as expressing uncertainty~\cite{kim2024m} or offering additional evidence. \new{We discuss this more extensively in the context of LLM limitations and adversarial robustness in Section~\ref{subsec:llm-limitations}.}
+A potential risk is over-reliance on PRISMe’s assessments, which mitigates awareness by users feeling protected~\cite{schaub2016watching}.
+The convincing nature of LLM outputs may mislead users into making misguided judgments~\cite{krugel2023chatgpt} and reduce critical thinking~\cite{lee2025criticalgenai}.
+To counter this, tools should manage expectations by signaling uncertainty~\cite{kim2024m} and clearly distinguishing between grounded policy content and generic advice.

-\subsection{\ref{item:rq-usability}: How suitable and usable is PRISMe for everyday use across different user contexts and tasks?}
+We also note that policies themselves can contain persuasive language, which can impact our initial assessment and result in uncritical and positively framed chat answers.
+Our RAG-based refinement prevented such affirmative language from being reproduced in responses, suggesting a promising approach.
+We discuss this in more detail in the context of adversarial robustness in Section~\ref{subsec:llm-limitations}.

+Importantly, we assess self-reported awareness during and after tool use, not changes in privacy behavior.
+As participants pointed out themselves, raised awareness does not reliably lead to changed behavior.
+Hence, our documentation of how different user profiles experience shifts in awareness provides a basis for future work on behavioral outcomes.

+\subsection{\ref{item:rq-usability}: How does PRISMe support users' privacy policy-related information-seeking and exploration, and what challenges do users encounter in everyday use?}